-Packet Processing Function
+MAP Packet Processing Function

+MAP PACKET PROCESSING FOR FIXED LENGTH TFDZ

-The Packet Processing Function shall be used to transfer variable-length Packets in the TFDZ of Transfer Frames.
+The MAP Packet Processing Function for a fixed length TFDZ shall be used to transfer variable-length Packets in fixed-length TFDZs of Transfer Frames.

-NOTE – There is an instance of the Packet Processing Function for each Virtual Channel that carries Packets.
+NOTE – There is an instance of the Packet Processing Function for each MAP Channel that carries Packets.

-The TFDZ shall be constructed by concatenating Packets together until the maximum TFDZ length is exceeded.
-Any Packet which exceeds the maximum TFDZ length shall be split, filling the TFDZ completely, and starting a new TFDZ on the same Virtual Channel with the remainder.
-Construction of the next TFDZ shall continue with the concatenation of Packets until it overflows.
+The fixed-length TFDZ that carries packets shall be constructed by concatenating Packets together until the maximum TFDZ length is exceeded.
+The Packet whose contents which exceeds the maximum TFDZ length shall be split, filling the TFDZ completely, and the remainder of the packet shall be placed in a new TFDZ on the same MAP Channel.
+Construction of the next and the following TFDZs shall continue with the concatenation of Packets until each TFDZ overflows.

-If Packets of multiple versions are to be transferred on a Virtual Channel, Packets of these versions shall be multiplexed into a contiguous string of Packets before constructing TFDZs.
+If Packets of multiple versions are to be transferred on a MAP Channel, Packets of these versions shall be multiplexed into a contiguous string of Packets before constructing TFDZs.

 The ‘First Header Pointer’ field shall be set to indicate the location of the first octet of the first Packet occurring within the TFDZ.

-In the absence of sufficient Packets supplied from the users at release time, one or more Idle Packets of appropriate lengths may be created, where an Idle Packet is either
+In the absence of sufficient Packets supplied from the users at release time, one Encapsulation Idle Packet of appropriate lengths shall be inserted.

-an Idle Packet defined by reference [12], or

-an Encapsulation Idle Packet defined by reference [13].

-NOTE – The shortest Idle Packet defined by reference [12] is 7-octets long (i.e., a 6-octet header plus 1 octet of idle data).
-If the area to be filled in a TFDZ is less than 7 octets, then the Idle Packet will spill over into the beginning of the next TFDZ.
-The shortest Idle Packet defined by reference [13] is one octet in length (i.e., a one-octet header).
+NOTE - An Encapsulation Idle Packet is defined by reference [13].
+The shortest Encapsulation Idle Packet defined is one octet in length (i.e., a one-octet header).

 If it is necessary, the Packet Processing Function may generate an ‘idle’ TFDZ by setting the First Header Pointer to ‘all ones minus one’.

-NOTE – An abstract model of the Packet Processing Function is illustrated in figure 4-13.
+NOTE – An abstract model of the MAP Packet Processing Function for fixed TFDFs is illustrated in figure 4-13.